leighsmith/midisport-macos/README.md

 lock icon in the lower left corner of the dialog and enter an adminstrator's password.
 The installer should place the plugin into /Library/Audio/MIDI Drivers/MIDISPORT.plugin.

-3. Connect the MIDISPORT device to the USB chain.
-The status light will not glow immediately after connecting, only after the MIDISPORT firmware has been downloaded to the interface.
+3. You will need to reboot the operating system in order to run the MIDISPORTFirmwareDownloader utility which will wait for MIDISPORT devices to be plugged into the USB bus.

-4. The first time an application attempts to open the MIDI driver, the firmware for the MIDISPORT will be downloaded which will be indicated by its LED labelled "USB" pulsing.
-Subsequent opening of the device will then use the already downloaded firmware.
+4. Connect the MIDISPORT device to the USB chain.
+If the device and the firmware files can be found, the firmware for the MIDISPORT will be downloaded which will be indicated by its LED labelled "USB" pulsing.

+5. Open '/Applications/Utilities/Audio MIDI Setup.app' and select the MIDI Studio window of the app.
+You should see the MIDISPORT MIDI interface device appear, and you can then define MIDI devices and connect them to the MIDISPORT interface device in the standard operation of the utility application.